deendiran/Connect-ubuntu-linux-server-with-PuTTY/README.md

 To activate SSH on Ubuntu and connect to it using PuTTY from another machine, follow these steps:

+### NOTE
+This connection is done using the Ubuntu server in Virtual Machine

 ## Step 1: Install and Enable SSH on Ubuntu
 Install the SSH server (if not already installed):